Top Ten Cracked Conjectures in Science

 10. God is a teapot orbiting the sun in exactly the same orbit as the earth but six months ahead of us.*

-In compiling the above list, I've not been comprehensive in any way, I get far too many CC's to list them all here.
-That said, I don't doubt the integrity of the various correspondents who have come up with these ideas, although the sanity of some has to be questioned seriously.
-I don't doubt their heartfelt commitment to telling the world that Einstein/Newton/Pauling/Faraday/Every other well known scientist (delete as applicable) was wrong.
+In compiling the above list, I've not been comprehensive in any way, I get far too many emailed cracked conjectures to list them all here.
+That said, I don't doubt the integrity of the various correspondents who have come up with these ideas.
+I don't doubt their heartfelt commitment to telling the world that Einstein/Newton/Pauling/Faraday/Everyotherwellknownscientist (delete as applicable) was wrong.
 Of course, the ideas of mavericks do occasionally turn out to be the received wisdom of tomorrow and these guys do keep us questioning our theories.
 They also add a helluva lot of static to the world of science and confuse those starting out.
+Be skeptical and avoid the sceptic.
+You might also like the 100 things that probablybullshit.